 There are already several catalog-like data services in existence in the world, and some organisation may have several of these in-house for various different purposes.
-For example, a SQL-server may hold details of customer lists and transactions, but historical time-series and reference data are held in archival data formats like parquet on a file-storage system; while real-time system monitoring is done by a totally unrelated system such as Splunk or elastic-search.
+For example, an SQL server may hold details of customer lists and transactions, but historical time-series and reference data may be held separately in archival data formats like parquet on a file-storage system; while real-time system monitoring is done by a totally unrelated system such as Splunk or elastic search.

 Of course, Intake can read from various file formats and data services.
 However, it can also interpret the internal conception of data catalogs that some data services may have.
 For example, all of the tables known to the SQL server, or all of the pre-defined queries in Splunk can be automatically included as catalogs in Intake, and take their place amongst the regular YAML-specified data sources, with exactly the same usage for all of them.

 These data sources and their hierarchical structure can then be exposed via the graphical data browser, for searching, selecting and visualising data-sets.

 Modern visualisations for all data-sets¶